These are the signs of shopping addiction

 Shopping creates a cycle of guilt and relief

-If you find yourself hiding purchases from your spouse or other loved ones, that may be a sign of addiction.
+But if you find yourself regularly hiding purchases from your spouse or other loved ones, that may be a sign of addiction.
 Downplaying how much was spent or what was purchased usually means that you recognize you’ve made purchases that are potentially damaging.
 It’s a sign that you know you shouldn’t be buying the things you’re buying, but can’t help yourself.

 Buying and returning and buying and returning